Simulation of Active Soft Nets for Capture of Space Debris: Material and Methods

 \subsection{Experimental protocol}

-To evaluate the performance of the simulation tool, we have tested all the possible formulations for the net and both low-level control methods.
-We have performed a set of simulations to investigate all possible orientations of the net relative to Envisat, sampling $200$ starting points uniformly from a sphere of radius $5\,m$ centered on Envisat, while maintaining the starting absolute orientation of the net constant.
-In all cases, the integration step is kept constant at $20\,ms$ and simulations are run until the capture of Envisat.
+To evaluate the performance of the simulation tool, we have tested all three constitutive relations considered for the net and both low-level control methods.
+We have performed two sets of simulations and in all cases the integration step is kept constant at $20\,ms$ and simulations are run until the capture of Envisat.
 The captured state is reached when the net envelopes Envisat, with contact between Envisat and the net, the four satellites within $8\,m$ of each other, and the difference between the barycenter velocities of the net and Envisat being within $0.1\,m/s$.
 Such conditions need to be met continuously for at least $200$ simulation steps.
-Unlike other studies on the topic, we do not assume that the net is already traveling toward the target, or that it is correctly oriented.
-In particular, the net is always initialized with the same absolute orientation and 0 relative velocity with respect to Envisat.
 For the Shell and Saint-Venant formulations, we have selected a Young's modulus of $10\,kPa$, a Poisson ratio of 0.3, and a damping coefficient of $10^{-2}$.